newrelic/newrelic-cli/docs/cli/newrelic_entity_deployment.md

 Manage New Relic Entity deployments

+*NOTE:* This feature is in Limited Preview and not yet available to all customers.

 A deployment marker is an event indicating that a deployment happened, and it's paired with metadata available from your SCM system (for example, the user, revision, or change-log).
 New Relic displays a vertical line, or